 Frustratingly, I know that the show can do better.
-Its final story arc has an example of sexualization being used to strong effect, and it’s clear that the artist realized this too because that scene specifically obscures much of Mina’s body.
-It’s not meant to be arousing, whereas earlier scenes are.
+Its final story arc has an example of sexualization being used to strong effect.
+It’s clear that the artist realized this too because that scene specifically obscures much of Mina’s body.
+It’s not meant to be arousing, whereas earlier scenes obviously are.

 Which brings me to my final point: we should be wary of this and choose our battles wisely.
 When Funimation licensed Dance in the Vampire Bund it decided to obscure the worst of the nudity without cutting scenes entirely, leading to an outpouring of backlash against the company.
 I am generally a proponent of uncensored anime & nudity, but boycotting a release because it doesn’t let you see a little girl’s breasts is not a good look, even if you are doing it to “preserve the author’s intent” or other totally-not-creepy reasons.

 We can circlejerk and complain all we want, but if politicians were to take steps against problematic anime, loli shows like Dance in the Vampire Bund would be front and center in the discussions.
 The community’s outright refusal to accept a version without prepubescent titties would be an unpleasant point to be reminded of then.